-Regular above-ground swimming pools companies recommend the water inlet and outlet to be about 2-3 feet away from each other to ensure proper water circulation but since this pool is so small it won’t be an issue and we also didn’t have a different area for them.
+Regular above-ground swimming pool companies recommend the water inlet and outlet to be about 2-3 feet away from each other to ensure proper water circulation.
+Still, since this pool is so small it won’t be an issue and we also didn’t have a different area for them.

 We filled the area under the plunger valves with 2B stone.

-We caulked around inlet and outlet inside the pool and on the outside of the pool.
-Make sure the caulk has dried and the plunger valves are set to closed before filling the pool up with water.
+We caulked around the inlet and outlet inside the pool and on the outside of the pool.
+Make sure the caulk has dried and the plunger valves are set to close before filling the pool with water.